In this article we will review the following:

 One strategy for measuring your true IQ level and assessing your chance of joining Mensa is to take a Mensa supervised test - $40.00 in the US / £17.50 in the UK.
 This fee includes:

 - A reserved place at the centre of your choice.

 - The opportunity to take two IQ test papers.
 The Cattell III B and the Cattell Culture Fair III A.

 - The marking of your IQ test papers and your results returned to you in confidence.

 American Mensa offers two test batteries by Mensa proctors, that may qualify you for membership.
-The first includes both the Mensa Admission Test and the Mensa Wonderlic®; this is the battery of tests given most frequently.
+The first includes both the Mensa Admission Test and the Mensa Wonderlic; this is the battery of tests given most frequently.
 This is a full-scale IQ test.
 The second battery is a “culture fair” battery that includes the Cattell Culture Fair, the Nonverbal Reasoning Test and the SRA Pictorial Reasoning Test.
 This is primarily a fluid intelligence test.
 Mensa Supervised test sessions are held at centres throughout your home country.
-Click here for details from International Mensa.
+Click here for International Mensa details.
 For those in the US click here.
 For those in the UK click here.